Treatments we could recommend:

 - Heartburn symptoms: burning sensation behind the breastbone

-- Regurgitation of food in mouth
+- Regurgitation of food in the mouth

-- Acid taste in mouth
+- Acid taste in the mouth

-- Upset stomach
+- Upset stomach and stomach pain

 - Indigestion symptoms: abdominal pain, fullness, nausea, bloating, flatulence and belching